Concrete vs Fibreglass Pools

 Resurfacing faded or bubbled fibreglass is expensive with a high change of bowing pool walls and floor when emptied for the renovation.
 Regarding maintenance, a fibreglass pool is demanding since it has tapered walls with a support fold that needs to be swept regularly making the gel coat on the interior surface fade with the sun due to overuse of chemicals.
 A natural pebble or tiled interior as used for concrete pools will never fade and always look clean.
 Hence a concrete pool structure is low in maintenance and will last for decades.

-If you’re thinking about getting a fibreglass pool, keep in mind that the pre-manufactured shell will have to be transported by road.
+If you’re thinking about getting fibreglass swimming pools, keep in mind that the pre-manufactured shell will have to be transported by road.
 You might even need to provide access for a crane to lift the pool directly onto your site.
 A fibreglass shell is designed to use natural terrain to get its strength, and if more than 600mm out of the ground, more steel needs to be put into the structure to strengthen it.
 A bond beam of about 600mm encroaching the design is required, which is three times more than that for a concrete pool which only needs 200mm and will blend into the surrounding.
 Concrete swimming pools are customised, built on site and can be anchored to the solid rock.
 With fibreglass pools, there is always the danger of slipping away into the landscape when water problems occur on the property.

 Read on to find out more about the concrete pools vs fibreglass pool debate in the 2nd part of this blog series.